-The threshold of 0.1 mg/kg has been established based on analytical capabilities: it corresponds to the lowest limit of quantification of most methods available for the measurement of DMFu in articles (some limits of quantification are even lower than this value but the methods are generally suitable only for the measurement in "mouldproof" sachets see Section E.2.1.2.2 for the details of the methods).
-However, it is important to emphasise that this threshold is also relevant from a health protection point of view considering the toxicological studies.
+The limit value of 0.1 mg/kg has been established based on analytical capabilities: it corresponds to the lowest limit of quantification of most methods available for the measurement of DMFu in articles.
+However, it is important to emphasise that this limit is also relevant from a health protection point of view considering the toxicological studies.
 Indeed no adverse local effect was observed at this concentration in any available study.
-The study described by Lammintausta K. et al. (2009) is the one which was performed with the highest number of patients (37).
+The study described by Lammintausta K. et al. (2010a) is the one which was performed with the highest number of patients (37).
 Moreover, these patients were all selected as they had a confirmed or suspected furniture-related dermatitis; as such they can be considered as sensitive patients.
-The results show that none of them reacted at the DMFu concentration of 0.1 mg/kg.
+The results show that none of them elicited a positive reaction at the DMFu concentration of 0.1 mg/kg.

-Consequently, this concentration will reduce the risk of skin irritation and skin sensitisation of the consumers across the EU.
+Consequently, a restriction limiting the DMFu content in articles to this concentration will reduce the risk of skin irritation and skin sensitisation of the consumers across the EU.
 However, it is worth noting that risk of sensitisation cannot be completely excluded as, by definition, even a very small quantity of substance can induce sensitisation.